Insurance sales agents held about 523,200 jobs in 2021. The largest employers of insurance sales agents were as follows:

 Self-confidence.
 Insurance sales agents should be confident when making “cold” calls (calls to prospective customers who have not been contacted before).
 They must speak clearly and persuasively and maintain their composure if rejected.

-The median annual wage for insurance sales agents was $48,150 in May 2012.
+The median annual wage for insurance sales agents was $49,840 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $26,120 and the top 10 percent earned more than $116,940.
+The lowest 10 percent earned less than $29,970, and the highest 10 percent earned more than $126,510.

-Many independent agents are paid by commission only.
+Independent agents may be paid by commission only.
 Sales workers who are employees of an agency or an insurance carrier may be paid in one of three ways: salary only, salary plus commission, or salary plus bonus.

-The insurance industry generally grows with the economy as a whole.
-Overall economic growth will continue to create demand for insurance policies.
-Direct online purchases of insurance are not expected to negatively affect employment of traditional sales agents, because they will continue to have a critical role in the insurance industry.
 Because the profitability of insurance companies depends on a steady stream of new customers, the demand for insurance sales agents is expected to continue.
-Employment growth will likely be strongest for independent sales agents, as insurance companies rely more on brokerages and less on captive agents as a way to control costs.
+Employment growth will likely be strongest for independent sales agents as insurance companies rely more on brokerages and less on captive agents in an effort to control costs.

-Many clients do their own Internet research and purchase insurance online.
-This somewhat reduces demand for insurance sales agents, as many purchases can be made without their services.
-Agents are still needed to interact with clients regarding more complicated policies, however.
-Also, many people lack the time or expertise to study the different types of insurance to decide what they need.
-These clients will continue to rely on the advice from insurance sales agents.
+Many clients do their own research and purchase insurance online, which reduces demand for an insurance sales agent’s services.
+However, agents will still be needed to help clients understand their options and choose a policy that is right for them.
+Many customers lack the time or expertise to study the different types of insurance to decide what they need and so they will continue to rely on advice from insurance sales agents.

 For more information about insurance sales agents, visit

-For information about insurance sales agents in the healthcare industry, visit
+For more information about insurance sales agents in the healthcare industry, visit

 For more information about certifications, visit